19-22 March 2026

 Zuurberg Mountain Village - Race Finish

 PLEASE NOTE: Entrants to the Addo Elephant Trail Run will have access to our block booked accommodation at Zuurberg Mountain Village.
-As it is reserved for athletes and their families / supporters, you will need to contact us directly.
-Please email us on info@liveadventure to check on availability.
+Details on how to access this will be in your entry confirmation email.

 Zuurberg Mountain Village is a haven of historical delight set high up on the Zuurberg and has a peaceful & truly unique mountain top retreat set in 160 hectares of indigenous vegetation with breathtaking views overlooking the Addo Elephant National Park.
 This 150 year old historical hotel situated at the top of the spectacular Zuurberg Pass & one hours drive from Port Elizabeth offers her guests elegance style and quality of a bygone era.
 Equipped to international standards the rooms in the Zuurberg Village ensure high levels of comfort whilst gourmet food friendly staff & a myriad of outdoor activities.